 The stage that comes after childhood and that covers from puberty to the full development of the organism is known as adolescence.
 The term comes from the Latin word adolescentĭa.

-Adolescence is, according to Digopaul, the transformation of the infant before reaching adulthood.
+Adolescence is the transformation of the infant before reaching adulthood.
 It is a change of body and mind, but that not only happens in the adolescent himself, but also combines with his environment.

 It should be noted that adolescence is not the same as puberty, which begins at a specific age as a result of hormonal changes.
 Adolescence varies its duration in each person.
 There are also differences in the age at which each culture considers an individual to be an adult.